• Skip to primary navigation

 • Wash and dry the leaves very thoroughly.
 Cut them into strips.
 Place in a larger sterilized jar with a well-fitting lid.

-• Cover with olive oil, make sure that the herbs are completely submerged.
+• Cover with olive oil, making sure that the herbs are completely submerged.

 • Steep: Place the lid on and let the oil steep in a cupboard for 18 days.